-- 2.7 Reasonable grounds for suspicion is the legal test that a constable must satisfy before they can exercise any of the search powers under section 289 or 303C of POCA. - 2.8 The test must be applied to the particular circumstances in each case and is in two parts: - First, the constable must have formed a genuine suspicion in their own mind that they are likely to find seizable cash or a seizable listed asset; and - Second, the suspicion must be reasonable.
-This means that there must be an objective basis for that suspicion based on facts, information and/or intelligence which are relevant to the likelihood that the cash or listed asset will be found, so that a reasonable person would be entitled to reach the same conclusion based on the same facts, information and/or intelligence.
+- 2.8 Reasonable grounds for suspicion is the legal test that a constable must satisfy before they can exercise any of the search powers under section 289, 303C or 3030Z21 of POCA. - 2.9 The test must be applied to the particular circumstances in each case and is in two parts: - First, the constable must have formed a genuine suspicion in their own mind that they are likely to find seizable cash, a seizable listed asset or a cryptoasset-related item; and - Second, the suspicion must be reasonable.
+This means that there must be an objective basis for that suspicion based on facts, information and/or intelligence which are relevant to the likelihood that the cash, listed asset or cryptoassetrelated item will be found, so that a reasonable person would be entitled to reach the same conclusion based on the same facts, information and/or intelligence.